korenevskiy/BricsLang/README.md

 myClass3 {
   prop3;
   myFunction3 (method){
-    ?? method { // if the method is the content value, for set the value prop3 = 123;
+    ? method { // if the method is the content value, for set the value prop3 = 123;
     }
-    ?! method { // if method is empty value, for get the value !> prop3;
+    : { // if method is empty value, for get the value !> prop3;
       // !> - Completion return sign
     }